anna-dor-plumsail/documents-docs/source/flow/how-tos/create-html-from-template.rst

 1. Source HTML
 2. JSON

 In the first parameter *'Source HTML'* you can put raw HTML/text of a template or file content of a template from some other action.
-We specified output of the previous action as a template.
+We specified the output of the previous action as a template.
 The internal file is quite large because of CSS styles.
-The template below is just a part of the template with snippet for invoice items.
+The template below is just a part of the template with a snippet for invoice items.

-Use `this link <../../_static/files/flow/how-tos/html-template.txt>`_ to download complete template.
+Use `this link <../../_static/files/flow/how-tos/html-template.txt>`_ to download the complete template.

 .. code:: html